Recent Contributions to Theories of Discrimination: Learning and Discrimination

-First focus on a breakthrough learning technology.
+Consider the breakthrough learning environment.
 Because $p_A>p_B$, at the beginning, the firm allocates worker $A$ to the task.
 If a breakthrough is observed, then the firm learns that worker $A$ has high quality and allocates them to the task forever.
 Otherwise, at each instant where no breakthrough is observed, the firm's posterior that worker $A$ is of high type is updated downwards.
 This happens until some time $t^*$, where this posterior equals to the prior on worker $B$.
 From that point onwards, $A$ and $B$ are treated symmetrically, so that their expected career paths and payoffs coincide.

-Under the main case of interest, where workers are almost equal ($p_B\uparrow p_A$), $t^*$ is very small, which also implies that the probability of a breakthrough for worker $A$ in the interval $[0,t^*)$ becomes negligible.
-Thus, even from an ex-ante perspective, worker $A$ and $B$ have almost equal expected career paths.
-In this sense, the breakthrough learning environment is such that early-career discrimination is \emph{self-correcting}.
+If workers are almost equal ($p_B\uparrow p_A$), $t^*$ is very small, so that the probability of a breakthrough for worker $A$ in the interval $[0,t^*)$ is negligible.
+Thus from an ex-ante perspective, worker $A$ and $B$ have almost equal expected career paths.
+In this sense, the breakthrough learning environment is such that early-career discrimination --- due to the firm starting by employing worker $A$ --- does not perpetuate; it is self-correcting.

-Now take the breakdown learning scenario.
-Equally, the firm starts by allocating worker $A$ to the task, but in case of a breakdown, $A$ is revealed to be of low type and is never again employed by the firm.
-At that point, the firm optimally starts to employ worker $B$.
-Otherwise, the firm's posterior on $A$'s quality is updated positively and they remain employed.
-Unless $A$ signals a breakdown, worker $B$ is never employed and no learning about their type ever takes place.

-In this case, early-career discrimination is \emph{spiralling}: even when workers are almost equal ($p_B\uparrow p_A$), $A$ and $B$ have very different expected career paths, and the ratio between the expected payoffs of workers $A$ and $B$ does not approach $1$.
+Equally in the breakdown learning scenario, the firm starts by allocating worker $A$ to the task; in case of a breakdown, $A$ is revealed to be of low type and is never again employed by the firm, who instead switches to employing worker $B$.
+If a breakdown does not happen, the firm's posterior on $A$'s quality is only ever updated positively, so that worker $B$ is never employed and no learning about their type ever takes place.
+In this case, early-career discrimination is spiralling: even when workers are almost equal ($p_B\uparrow p_A$), $A$ and $B$ have very different expected career paths, and the ratio between the expected payoffs of workers $A$ and $B$ does not approach $1$.
+This result shows that that discrimination can be a path-dependent and cumulative process: despite both employees being symmetric, the employer fails to learn or significantly delays learning about the worker with a dis-favored identity while they are ``trapped'' learning about the favored worker.